 Our commitment to nature preservation is huge!
-Nearly 20% of Aruba is a designated National Park and home to a long list of animal species and plant life.
+Nearly 20% of our island is a designated ARUBA NATIONAL PARK and home to a long list of animal species and plant life.
 The Arikok Park is our national treasure; we protect everything in it and you can too just by visiting.

-The park is home to priceless gems that we know are rare because they are indigenous to our island.
-The Aruban burrowing owl (Shoco), Aruban rattlesnake, Aruban whiptail lizard, and Aruban parakeet (Prikishi) find Arikok Park the perfect address to live at together with the native flora and fauna supported by the protected unusual land formations made from lava, quartz diorite and limestone.
+The Arikok National Park is home to priceless gems that we know are rare because they are indigenous to our island.
+The Aruban burrowing owl (Shoco), Aruban rattlesnake, Aruban whiptail lizard, and Aruban parakeet (Prikishi) find our Aruba Park the perfect address to live at together with the native flora and fauna supported by the protected unusual land formations made from lava, quartz diorite and limestone.

-The Guadirikiri, Fontein and Huliba caves are located in the park and don’t worry, the bats are nocturnal and completely harmless.
-Arikok Park is more than just a park, it’s a beach!
+The Guadirikiri, Fontein and Huliba caves are located in the Aruba National Park and don’t worry, the bats are nocturnal and completely harmless.
+Arikok is more than just a park, it’s a beach!

 Diamari Beach, Dos Playa and Boca Prins are popular beaches to enjoy, the water can be rough and currents strong, so swimming is not recommended.
 But if you want to cool off, Aruba’s hidden treasure is the Natural Pool, perfect for taking a dip!